Wobble board

-The wobble board is a musical instrument invented and popularized by the Australian musician and artist Rolf Harris, and is featured in his best-known song "Tie Me Kangaroo Down, Sport".
+The wobble board is a musical instrument invented and popularized by Australian musician and artist Rolf Harris, and is featured in his best-known song "Tie Me Kangaroo Down, Sport".
 A wobble board, like some other musical instruments, can be ornately decorated because its large surface area can act as a canvas without detracting from its musical capability.

 The instrument is played by holding the board lengthwise with the hands holding the edges and flicking the board outward, thereby making a characteristic "whoop-whoop" noise.
 The angle at which the board is held, and the way the board is "flicked", can alter the timbre of the sound produced.
-It is similar to the boards used to imitate the sound of thunder in the theatre of Shakespeare's time.
+It is similar to the thunder sheet, a metal instrument used to imitate the sound of thunder in 18th century theatre.